Jump straight to the blog? Here it is…

-Michelle Van Loon, in her moving book Born to Wander: Recovering the Value of our Pilgrim Identity, quotes Søren Kierkegaard:
+Michelle Van Loon, in her moving and often profound book Born to Wander: Recovering the Value of our Pilgrim Identity, quotes Søren Kierkegaard:

 Faith expressly signifies the deep, strong, blessed restlessness that drives the believer so that he cannot settle down at rest in this world, and therefore the person who has settled down completely at rest has also ceased to be a believer, because a believer cannot sit still as one sits with a pilgrim’s staff in one’s hand – a believer travels forward.